 Your group health pays most of your medical bills if you become seriously ill or injured.
-But how will you pay your everyday expenses if you are not able to work for an extended period?
+But how will you pay your everyday expenses if you unable to work for an extended period and are no longer receiving a paycheck?

 You will continue to be paid as long as you are on sick leave and vacation.
 Then you may be able to receive additional days of full pay from the sick leave pool.
-But, if your sickness or injury is severe, these plans may stop paying benefits before you can return to work.
+But, if your illness or injury is severe, these plans may stop paying benefits before you can return to work.